Permutation invariance in last-passage percolation and the distribution of the Busemann process: Main results for the Busemann process

 \subsection{Busemann process on a lattice edge}

-An especially valuable outcome in \cite{Fan_Sepp_20} was the independent increments property of the Busemann process on a nearest-neighbor lattice edge, recalled below as Corollary~\ref{C:FS_IndInc}.
-In \cite{janj-rass-sepp-23} this led to the complete characterization of the existence, uniqueness, and coalescence of semi-infinite geodesics in exponential LPP.
+We demonstrate the utility of Theorem \ref{T:BusMar} by recovering the distribution of the Busemann process as a function of direction, on a single horizontal lattice edge.
+We present below two corollaries that together give a complete description of the process.
+In \cite{janj-rass-sepp-23} this description led to the complete characterization of the existence, uniqueness, and coalescence of semi-infinite geodesics in exponential LPP.

-The original proof of independent increments in \cite{Fan_Sepp_20} utilized the queuing formulation of the Busemann process, as well as an auxiliary triangular array of bi-infinite sequences of random variables.
-By contrast, our proof of Corollary \ref{C:FS_IndInc} will be a straightforward induction on the number of directions.
-It illustrates the utility of Theorem \ref{T:BusMar}.
+The following results were previously realized in \cite{Fan_Sepp_20} by utilizing the queueing formulation of the Busemann process, as well as an auxiliary triangular array of bi-infinite sequences of random variables.
+By contrast, our proofs will use only a couple finite-dimensional calculations and a straightforward induction on the number of directions.